...At Your Finger Tips

 Historical Document Scanning

-We have wide experience with difficult paper such as tissue or color copies and two-sided documents.
 All valuable and fragile papers are evaluated and processed to assure proper care and accurate conversion.
 Our experience covers a broad range of historical document types.
 All phases of the archival document imaging process, such as preparation, document scanning, document indexing, PDF conversion, OCR / ICR, etc. are managed effectively by the experienced team at Advantage.
 We work closely with our clients through the entire lifecycle of the project utilizing proven project management methodologies.

 We do not have an “out-of-the-box” approach to digital conversions.
 Our experience substantiates the commonsense premise that every client’s needs are somewhat different, even within the same institution and application area.
 As a result, every Advantage project is customized and tailored to specific client requirements.